-Those heights by great men won and kept; Were not achieved by sudden flight; But they, while their companions slept, Were toiling upward in the night.
+The heights by great men reached and kept / Were not attained by sudden flight, / But they, while their companions slept, / Were toiling upward in the night.

 The freedom to fail is vital if you’re going to succeed.
 Most successful people fail from time to time and it is a measure of their strength that failure merely propels them into some new attempt at success.

 Success is somebody else’s failure.
 Success is the American Dream we can keep dreaming because most people in most places including thirty million of ourselves live wide awake in the terrible reality of poverty.